Multi Media Interface: Issues

 While seemingly intuitive and user-friendly, MMI can be difficult to operate when driving.
-Attempts have been made to improve access: the MMI 3G features a new Joystick on the central knob to make it easier to for example input a destination using the navigation map.
+Attempts have been made to improve access: the MMI 3G features a new Joystick on the central knob to make it easier to, for example, input a destination using the navigation map.
 However, the issues remain.
-The Audi Q5's MMI infotainment control system is especially difficult to navigate, partly due to the location of its controls low down on the center console.
+The Audi Q5's MMI infotainment control system is difficult to navigate, partly due to the location of its controls low down on the center console.

 Software updates

 MMI 3G and 3G+ systems have to be updated by an Audi dealer.
 The MMI 2G firmware can be updated by car owners.